pankleks/pm2-health/README.md

 `events` - list of events to monitor (optional) - if not set, all events will be monitored

-`probeIntervalM` - how often PMX probes should be tested [minutes] (optional) - if not set, 1 minute is used
+`probeIntervalM` - how often PMX metrics will be tested [in minutes] (optional) - if not set, 1 minute is used

 > if any of required parameters are not defined, `pm2-health` will shutdown.
 You can check error logs for details.